 Gran Simbi Rey Del Aqua- Indio John-Indo Culture

-It is through the will of God and transmissions of there three powerful Gran Loa that New World Voudou came into being.
-Going a step further, we can see the difference between these transmissions as the crystallized up the material plane, each with the same mission, but in its specific way.
+Through the will of God and transmissions of their three powerful Gran Loa, New World Voudou came into being.
+Going a step further, we can see the difference between these transmissions as they crystallized up the material plane, each with the same mission but in its specific way.

-Haitian Voudou is most certainly the purest transmission of Gran Toro Sentao, the most African in tradition and line of Voudou where animal sacrifices are most common.
-It was from Gran Toro Sentao the mighty Petro Loa where born.
-The Petro answered the call for revolution against tyranny and demanded the blood of former slaver masters as payment for the petition.
+Haitian Voudou is the purest transmission of Gran Toro Sentao, the most African in tradition and line of Voudou where animal sacrifices are most common.
+It was from Gran Toro Sentao, the mighty Petro Loa was born.
+The Petro answered the call for revolution against tyranny.
+He demanded the blood of former enslavers as payment for the petition.

 Dominican Voudou is the transmission of Gran Solier.
-European spiritist practices of Alan Kardec and the Mes Blanca or White Table serving as the foundation for Dominican Voudou.
+European spiritist practices of Alan Kardec and the Mes Blanca or White.
+This serves as the foundation for Dominican Voudou.
 A backdrop for the prismatic spray of 21 colors, each containing the specific frequency for a particular Division of Loa.
-The oldest of the three lines of New World Voudou, Dominican or 21 Divisions Voudou, gave the order of hierarchy for its younger siblings.
+The oldest of the three lines of New World Voudou, Dominican or 21 Divisions Voudou, gave the order of hierarchy to its younger siblings.

 Puerto Rican Voudou, also known as Sanse, is guided and influenced most strongly by Gran Simbi Del Agua or King Molinu.
 Also seen as Yo-Cha-Hu, the Great Sky Father of the Taino peoples and head of the Cemi, the spirits of the Taino.
-In Sanse there is not only the Divison of the Indio headed by the Indo Loa Tinjo Alawe but the Commission of the Indio Spirits.
-The Cemi are honored side by side with the Loa and the Saints.
+In Sanse, there is the Division of the Indio headed by the Indo Loa Tinjo Alawe and the Commission of the Indio Spirits.
+The Cemi is honored side by side with the Loa and the Saints.
 Puerto Rican Voudou adopted much from Taino spiritual practices.
-The enlisting of Tobacco as a spiritual emissary, blowing a conch shell to call the spirits and making clay or gourd pots to house and honor the dead.
-The practice of Indio and Creole spiritism, a more informal method of spiritism is also employed, asking for Cordon, or protection of the Indio and Creole spirits specifically.
+The enlisting of Tobacco as a spiritual emissary, blowing a conch shell to call the spirits, and making clay or gourd pots to house and honor the dead.
+Indio and Creole spiritism, a more informal method of spiritism, is also employed, asking for Cordon, or specifically protecting the Indio and Creole spirits.

 These three specific transmissions of New World Voudou allow the religion to serve as many people as possible.
+All three serve as launchpads for spiritual growth and evolution, and all three are open to all people.
 Each person has a unique frequency and will better resonate with one of the three transmissions of New World Voudou over the others.
-All three serve as launchpads for spiritual growth and evolution, and all three are open to all peoples.

 The Loa says the more we recognize God in each other, the more we can come to know God, both individually and collectively.
-If God’s mission is that we all go to Heaven, it cannot be accomplished until we all see God in each other.
+If God’s mission is to go to Heaven, it cannot be accomplished until we all see God in each other.
 Each of us builds Heaven for ourselves, individually and collectively.
 Thus we are all in Heaven with God, eventually.

-New World Voudou is a rare treasure, like the Christian Jesus, it was born in the most humble and unexpected of places.
-Just as the Christian Jesus, New World Voudou has been hated and persecuted by the ruling powers of the day.
-They fear New World Voudou’s proven power to not only spark revolution but topple tyrants.
-New World Voudou is not a slave religion.
-New World Voudou is a religion of former slaves, slaves who ripped their freedom back and even served the hand which held it from them.
+New World Voudou is a rare treasure.
+Like the Christian Jesus, it was born in the most humble and unexpected places.
+Just as the Christian Jesus, New World Voudo has been hated and persecuted by the ruling powers of the day.
+They fear New World Voudo’s proven capacity to spark a revolution and topple tyrants.
+New World Voudo is not a slave religion but a religion of formerly enslaved people.
+These enslaved people ripped their freedom back and even served the hand that held it.

-The Petro Loa were essential in the most successful slave revolt in modern human history.
-But that was just Haiti, the entire earth and all her people suffer under the rule of elite slave masters.
+The Petro Loa were essential in modern human history’s most successful slave revolt.
+But that was just Haiti.
+The entire earth and all her people suffer under the rule of elite enslavers.
 The Loa are ready to begin a campaign of a global slave revolt.
-No matter what transmission of New World Voudou resonates with you best, I hope I see you on the front lines.
-There is a battle for total human freedom and spiritual evolution, and just like in Haiti, the Loa mean to be victorious.
+No matter what transmission of New World Voudo resonates with you best, I hope I see you on the front lines.
+There is a battle for total human freedom and spiritual evolution.
+Like in Haiti, the Loa means to be victorious.